pub struct Timer { /* private fields */ }Expand description

 That method should never be called in an interrupt handler.

-If a timer is driven primarily by calling advance
+If a timer is driven primarily by calling advance in an interrupt

 handler, it may be desirable to occasionally call force_advance_ticks